 First programmable safety controller PSS 3000

-In the face of widespread resistance and doubts, in the 1990s Pilz developed the first programmable safety controller PSS 3000.
-Wearing contacts were replaced by electronic circuits.
+In the face of widespread resistance and doubts, in the 1990s Pilz developed the first programmable safety and control system PSS 3000.
+It replaced wearing contacts with electronic control circuits.
 The result was totally safe processes and reduced downtimes

 First safe fieldbus system – SafetyBUS p